SteSeg/openmc_fusion_benchmarks/docs/specifications/schema.md

 In the example above, the material with `id` 1 is missing a defined composition.

-Validation is also automatically triggered when instantiating a `Benchmark` object:
+Validation is also automatically triggered when instantiating a `benchmark` object:

 ```python
 import openmc_fusion_benchmarks as ofb